heyzbw/HuSLs_Display/README.md

 This evaluation script utilizes the "Mixed Control Mode".
 The responsibilities are clearly divided:

-- **AI Agent**: Controls the complex, dynamic motion of the HuSls system, mainly the locomotion from training, like walking.
+- **AI Agent**: Controls the complex, dynamic motion of the HuSLs system, mainly the locomotion from training, like walking.
 - **Environment's PD Controller**: Overrides the AI's commands for the Supernumerary robotic limbs, forcing them to achieve and maintain the grasp-forward pose.

 This ensures testing the AI's ability under a consistent, challenging load.